-These rides are aimed at fit, confident riders with a sense of adventure.
+RIDING These rides are aimed at fit, confident riders with a sense of adventure.
 Most itineraries are fairly strenuous and particularly on the rides in the desert and along the Atlantic coast, there are opportunities for long, fast canters.
 The amount of riding varies with individual itineraries but on average there is about 6 hours in the saddle each day, broken up with a rest for lunch and a siesta.
 Daily itineraries also vary depending on the time of year - if it is hot you may be woken early to ride, stopping for a long lunch and siesta in the shade during the heat of the day and riding again when the temperature drops.
 When it is cooler, you will ride for longer during the middle of the day.
 Rides are led by an English speaking Moroccan guide and a back-up rider also accompanies each group.
 Sports Travel have several guides, all experienced, and they tend to stick to their own area.
 The guides carry a mobile 'phone for emergencies when riding.
 Rides are usually arranged for a minimum of 4 and maximum of 10 guests.
+WEIGHT LIMIT 95kg (15 stone) - please contact us if you are close to this to ensure a suitable horse is available.